Chikkaballapur: Demographics

 As of 2011 India census, Chikkaballapur had a population of 191,122.
 Males constitute 51% of the population and females 49%.
 Chikkaballapur has an average literacy rate of 64%, higher than the national average of 59.5%.
 11% of the population is under 6 years of age.

 Geography

 Chikkaballapur has a high elevation located in the center of the Nandi Hills region.
 "Panchagiri" is a common descriptor of Chikkaballapur as it is surrounded by 5 hills, among which Nandi Hill is the most famous. (the five hills are Nandi Giri, Chandra Giri, Skandagiri, Brahma Giri, and Hema Giri).

 Transportation

 Road

 The city of Chikkaballapur is well connected to prominent highways.
 NH-44, NH-69 and State Highway 74 (Karnataka) all pass through the city.
 It is 65 km from both Bengaluru and Kolar.

-The city's public transport is mostly handled by KSRTC.
-KSRTC also has a bus depot in Chikkaballapur under the same division.
+The city's public transport is mostly handled by the KSRTC.
+The KSRTC also has a bus depot in Chikkaballapur under the same division.

+There is a BMTC bus service from here to Kempegowda Bus Station operated on Vajra Vistara bus.